 Read more

-...real-world context.
-Whenever possible, I use film clips, journal articles, songs and literature, so that my students begin to think in the new language and not simply memorize words in a textbook!
+...possible, I use film clips, journal articles, songs and literature, so that my students begin to think in the new language and not simply memorize words in a textbook!
 I graduated from the University of Tennessee, Knoxville with a Bachelors in International Studies and a minor in French, and I have spent time living in both France and French-speaking Swtizerland.
-I have over five years of teaching and tutoring experience and have...
+I have over five years of teaching and tutoring experience and have worked with students...

 Read more

-...teaching.
+...gets me really excited, I really missed teaching!
+I changed careers and have now been teaching.
 After a year and a half abroad in Japan teaching French and English, I am now focusing on my masters in middle school science education.
 As a native French and English speaker, I have done a lot of tutoring in both of those subjects.
-As a science nerd, I am very excited to show students how nifty the natural world around us is.
-I would be more than happy to help you with biology,...
+As a science nerd, I am very excited to show students how nifty the natural...

 Read more